RyanCopley/NSO-GC-Controller-PC/README.md

 ## License

-See the original LICENSE files for details.
+This project is licensed under the GNU General Public License v3.0.
+See [LICENSE_GPLv3](LICENSE_GPLv3) for details.